mofron/mofron-comp-table/README.md

-# mofron-parts-table
+# mofron-comp-table
-table component for mofron
+Table Component for mofron